Men's Thai-Boxing at W.A.K.O. European Championships 2006 Skopje -81 kg

 The men's light heavyweight (81 kg/178.2 lbs) Thai-Boxing division at the W.A.K.O.
 European Championships 2006 in Skopje was the fourth heaviest of the male Thai-Boxing tournaments involving twelve fighters.
 Each of the matches was three rounds of two minutes each and were fought under Thai-Boxing rules.

-As there were not enough fighters for a tournament of sixteen, four of the men automatically went into the quarter final stage.
+As there were not enough fighters for a tournament of sixteen, four of the men automatically went into the quarter-final stage.
 The tournament champion was Dzianis Hancharonak of Belarus who won gold by beating Ivan Damianov of Bulgaria in the final by walkover.
-Dmytro Kirpan of the Ukraine and Arpad Forgon of Hungary were awarded bronze medals.
+Dmytro Kirpan of Ukraine and Arpad Forgon of Hungary were awarded bronze medals.